6 Tips to Find a Therapist

 1. Set aside time to reach out to at least 10 therapists in your area.

-3. In addition to your insurance’s directory, check therapist directories online.
+3. In addition to your insurance's directory, check online therapy directories.

-There are a number of therapist directories that therapists subscribe to maintain.
+Do not rely solely on your insurance provider’s directory.
+Therapists subscribe to and maintain listings on various directories that provide therapist availability and additional information.
 Popular directories include Psychology Today, GoodTherapy, and TherapyDen.
-Therapists often maintain and update information on these website to include which types of insurance they accept and whether they are accepting new clients.
-You can search by insurance, issue, location and a number of other filters.
+Directories that service BIPOC clientele include Therapy for Black Girls, Clinicians of Color, and Innopsych.
+Group practices and individuals therapists often maintain and update information on these directi and include which types of insurance they accept and whether they are accepting new clients.
+You can often search by insurance, issue, location, and a number of other filters.
 Repeat steps 1 and 2 for the therapists with whom you may want to work.

 4. Consider teletherapy.

+In the United States, therapists are licensed to practice therapy in a state.During COVID-19, most therapists are providing online therapy.
+This means you and your therapist can be located anywhere throughout the state as long as you have a reliable phone and/or internet connection.
 Expand your search to include therapists throughout the state in which you live.
 Approach Therapy therapists can provide teletherapy to residents throughout California a via secure online video platform.
-Other therapists may do the same.
+Other therapists are also doing the same.
 Instead of looking for a therapist close to home, you can expand your search to include therapists licensed in the state you live.
-You may also find a therapist with more availability and eliminate the need to commute to a therapist’s office.

 5. Review your insurance benefits to see if you can work with an out-of-network therapist.